Here are the organizations in West Michigan that support banning declawing!

-If you know of any other shelters/rescues in West Michigan who are against declawing and who educate the public about how it is bad for cats, please send us their name. firstname.lastname@example.org
+If you know of any other organizations in Michigan who are against declawing and support banning it, please send us their name. firstname.lastname@example.org

 1) Harbor Humane Society in West Olive, Michigan.

 Their declawing policy- If someone is looking to adopt they must adopt an already declawed cat.
 We do everything we can to educate potential adopters on the risks and inhumanity of declawing.
 We include declawing handouts in our adoption folders and are committed to teaching people that it is not the right thing to do.

 Here is their Alternatives to Declawing handout.
 Harbor Humane Society Handout

 2) Heaven Can Wait Rescue, Muskegon, Michigan.